RobertoNobre/vnt-sports/README.md

     - cd  /vnt-sports/server-side-node
     - npm install

-    Before start you need to go to /server-side-node/index.js
-    and edit the db_config object with the config of your database!
+    * Edit the db_congig object in
+        /server-side-node/create-table.js
+        /server-side-node/index.js

+        example:
+            var db_config = {
+                host     : 'localhost',
+                user     : 'root',
+                password : '',
+                database : 'vnt_sports',
+                //port     : 3306,
+            };

+    - node create-table.js

+        * Make sure to see the log of the created tables in your terminal!

     - node index.js

-    Make sure to see the log 'API working' in your terminal!
+        * Make sure to see the log 'API working' in your terminal!

     # How to start the frontEnd: